Particular/docs.particular.net/previews/support-policy.md

 Product previews are public for a limited time.
 When this time has elapsed, they are either:

 - Promoted to being part of the Particular Service Platform with a 1.0 release, and supported according to standard support policies.
-- Converted into community projects with no further guaranteed maintenance or support.
+- Converted into community projects with no further guaranteed maintenance or support by Particular Software.